Sireler/realtime-chat/readme.md

 # realtime-chat
-It's a simple chat application.
+It's a simple chat application with Laravel 5, Redis, node.js, socket.io library;

 ## Installation
 Clone this repository and then